-Registered providers systematically monitor students' course progress.
-Registered providers are proactive in notifying and counselling students who are at risk of failing to meet course progress requirements.
-Registered providers report students, under section 19 of the ESOS Act, who have breached the course progress requirements.
+Byron Yoga Centre will systematically monitor students' course progress.
+Byron Yoga Centre is proactive in notifying and counselling students who are at risk of failing to meet course progress requirements.
+Byron Yoga center reports students, under section 19 of the ESOS Act, who have breached the course progress requirements.

-10.1 The registered provider must monitor, record and assess the course progress of each student for each unit of the course for which the student is enrolled in accordance with the registered provider's documented course progress policies and procedures.
+Byron Yoga Centre will monitor, record, and assess the course progress of each student for each unit of the course for which the student is enrolled in accordance with course progress policies and procedures.

-10.2 The registered provider must have and implement appropriate documented course progress policies and procedures for each course, which must be provided to staff and students, that specify the:
+Byron Yoga Centre implements appropriate documented course progress policies and procedures for each course, which must be provided to staff and students, that specify the: